 - Remove the steaks from the grill and place them on a large sheet pan.
 Put them in the oven and cook them for about 30 minutes (this will vary depending on the size and thickness of the steaks), or until they reach an internal temperature of 130° F (keep in mind that they'll continue cooking after removing them from the heat so the temperature will still raise somewhat).

 - Remove the steaks from the oven, place them on a cutting board, tent them gently with foil, and allow them to rest for 10-15 minutes.

 - Serve immediately after resting, or top with compound butter before serving.

 It's highly recommended to use an oven-safe thermometer inserted into the thickest part of the steak prior to going into the oven.

-Although this recipe is written for 2 people, it will easily serve 4 since the steaks are quite large.
+Although this recipe is written for 2 people, it will easily serve 4 (or more!) since tomahawk steaks are usually between 30 ounces to 42 ounces.
 If serving for more than 2, consider slicing the steaks after they rest but before serving (leaving some meat unsliced near the bone to keep the gorgeous presentation).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 1950Total Fat: 132gSaturated Fat: 50gTrans Fat: 0gUnsaturated Fat: 63gCholesterol: 660mgSodium: 501mgCarbohydrates: 0gFiber: 0gSugar: 0gProtein: 178g